zigameni/STT/README.md

 ## Pro tip :P

-1. You can you a light weight model, such as base, and take the output and copy-paste it into Deepseek, asking it to format it for you.
+1. You can you use a lightweight model, such as base, and take the output and copy-paste it into Deepseek, asking it to format it for you.
 Check out `Prompt.txt` as an example.

 2. If your audio is to big, you can use `split_audio.py` which will by default split the audio into chunks of 10 mins, and store them into a folder callled `chunks`, using the `main_script.py` you can transcribe the entire folder.